NethServer/docs/administrator-manual/en/backup.rst

 1. Install the new machine with the same host name as the old one
 2. Configure a data backup, so the system can retrieve saved data and configuration
-3. If the old machine was the network gateway, remember to reinstall firewall module
+3. If the old machine was the network gateway, remember to re-install firewall module
 4. Install additional packages (optional)
 5. Restore the configuration backup from page :guilabel:`Backup (configuration) > Restore` in Server Manager, or executing:
    :command:`restore-config`
-6. If a warning message requires it, reconfigure the nework roles assignment.
+6. If a warning message requires it, reconfigure the network roles assignment.
 See :ref:`restore-roles-section` below.
 7. Verify the system is functional
 8. Restore data backup executing: :command:`restore-data`